 Jasmine emphasized that DCED has a streamlined application process meaning there is one application to apply for any of their programs, which significantly lowers the barrier to applying for and potentially accessing funds.

 She also advocates for less popular programs that can have a significant impact on neighborhoods, such as the Greenways, Trails and Recreation grant program that opens in March.
 “It’s awesome!”
 Jasmine enthuses.

 She encourages organizations to apply for this funding for any small amount of greenspace they might have in their neighborhood, in order to expand it.
 For example, in Old City there aren’t many public parks, so Jasmine encourages them to apply for this program to use with any new developments that have a little bit of outdoor space or oddly shaped parcels, in order to try to expand it.

 CPI also made her realize the importance of collaboration, something she advocates for often in her new role.
-She describes:

 I remember one group exercise during CPI, I assumed I knew what the finished product would be at the beginning, but then at the end we had collaborated and created something completely different.
 I learned to always be open and see what could manifest.

 Now, when visiting CDCs in Philadelphia, she encourages them to think longer-term and to collaborate more with other local groups.